-There are thousands of Photoshop brushes online to help you add beautiful artwork to your creative resumes.
+There are thousands of Photoshop brushes online to help you add beautiful artwork to your creative resumes or other projects.
 The things that can be done with your brushes inside Photoshop's Natural Brush Media window are almost endless!
 It's amazing how you can manipulate your brush to create patterns, textures, hair, skin, that painterly feel, happy accidents and so on.

 If my work assignment requires a realistic finish, I try to avoid using photo references.
 That way, I'm free to create and use suitable brushes on the fly.
 And of course, it's fun using new custom brushes!
 I've supplied 65 of my own with this workshop, for you to try out.